-Assessment of damages in class actions
+Assessment of damages in collective actions

 Damages are the tortious measure that aims to put the claimant in the position they would have been in ‘but-for’ the competition law infringement.
 This is often a matter for determination with the benefit of expert evidence.
 Exemplary damages are not available.

 Settlement of collective actions is possible under the CAT’s collective actions regime.
 The CAT must approve any collective settlement for certified opt-out proceedings and opt-in and opt-out proceedings that have yet to be certified.
 For certified opt-out proceedings, the CAT will consider if the proposed settlement terms are ‘just and reasonable’, having regard to a number of factors including:

 - the amount and terms of settlement;

 - the likelihood of a higher amount being awarded at trial; and

 - the likely cost and duration of trial.

 Before the CAT considers if the terms of the settlement are ‘just and reasonable’ for collective actions that have not yet been certified, it will first need to satisfy itself that:

 - the proposed ‘settlement representative’ is suitable and will act fairly and adequately in the interest of the proposed class members; and